 The course provides math instruction in applied math concepts to geometrical concepts and shapes and interpreting graphs and charts to meet the math skills required for high school graduation.
 For high school completion credit only.
-Prerequisite: Students must be enrolled in a Basic Skills class and have taken the CASAS pre-test
+Prerequisite: Students must be enrolled in a Basic Skills class

-HSC 020 Gerneral Lab-Science
+HSC 020 General Lab-Science

 This lab course provides basic instruction of physical, life and earth science skills necessary for high school graduation.
 High school completion credit only.
-Prerequisite: Students must be enrolled in a Basic Skills class and have taken the CASAS pre-test.
+Prerequisite: Students must be enrolled in a Basic Skills class